keyno63/github-project-highlight/README.md

 Access to Your Github Project.
 Then, the card will be highlighted if you updated it of the projects.

+## Limitations of Function.

+This tool can not reflect status while browsing the project automatically.
+(It is commented out.)
+If we observe the updated status used by `MutationObserver`,
+it will create a lot of request (probably, GitHub Project frequently update html using `include-fragment-element`).
+Then, this tool does not observe the dom.

+If you want to use this function, on your own responsibility.

 ## LICENSE

 This repository is licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) License.